tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US130_TransferToPersonalCashAccount.md

 # 2. Analysis

+In order to fulfill this requirement we need information from the family administrator.
+Those are:

+1. FamilyID - the identifier of the current family
+2. FamilyMemberCC - the CCNumber used to identify the family member that will receive the transaction
+3. AccountID - the identifier of the cash account
+4. TransferAmount and its Currency - the amount to be transferred, and the currency type of the transaction
+5. CategoryID - the identifier of the category for the transaction
+6. TransactionDesignation - a designation for the transaction
+7. TransactionDate - the date of the transaction, if the information is not given the current system date will be used

 If the family member doesn't have a cash account a new cash account will be created The money transfer must be a positive value and of the same currency as the family and destination cash account.
 The money transfer will only occur if the family has a cash account and if that cash account has enough money for the transaction.

 # 3. Design